Nexmo/nexmo-developer/_tutorials_tabbed_content/client-sdk/tutorials/ios-in-app-messaging-chat/authenticate-users/swift.md

 }
 ```

-The `client(_:didChanged:reason:)` methods of the `NXMClientDelegate` protocol indicates changes to the connection.
+The `client(_:didChanged:reason:)` method of the `NXMClientDelegate` protocol indicates changes to the connection.

-If `status` is `.connected` then the user is authenticated and we're ready to move to the next screen, holding the conversation - we do this by performing the `showMessages` segue.
+If `status` is `connected` then the user is authenticated and we're ready to move to the next screen, holding the conversation - we do this by performing the `showMessages` segue.